beyarkay/masters-thesis/src/05_results.md

 The two neural network based models (FFNN and HFFNN) perform similarly as is to be expected from their similar architecture, however the two-model HFFNN largely performed worse than the single model FFNN.
-This is likely due to the HFFNN having a larger number of hyperparameters to tune, resulting in a model which is more prone to overfitting.
+This is likely due to the HFFNN having a larger number of hyperparameters to tune, making it difficult to find a well-performing model.
 These neural network-based models exhibit a notably larger and denser hyperparameter space in comparison to the relatively constrained hyperparameter space explored for SVMs, HMMs, or CuSUM, contributing to the observed variance in their performance